Teacher Training – Frequently Asked Questions

 Rudy taught yoga and directed teacher trainings at the Kripalu Center for Yoga and Health for over 35 years and was honored with Legacy Faculty status in 2019.
 He was a proponent of slow and gentle yoga for all (not just for beginners) well before it caught on as a popular offering in the yoga world.
 Rudy was instrumental in making Gentle Yoga a key offering at Kripalu.
 Rudy is the creator of of Dynamic Gentle Yoga and has been offering an advanced teacher training in this method since 2013.
 He is a Yoga Alliance Continuing Education Provider.

 Yes.
 All 24 sessions are taught live online in an interactive format and all sessions are recorded for you.
-We make these video recordings available as soon as possible following each session and they will remain available in a designated video library for you to access online at your convenience for a full year following your training.
-We are working on setting up permanent access.
+We make these video recordings available as soon as possible following each session and they will remain available in a designated video library for you to access online at your convenience for two years following your training.

 Yes.
-You can make an initial deposit and then spread out your total investment over four monthly payments.
-Send an email to firstname.lastname@example.org to request this option and she can set this up for you.
+You can make spread out your total investment over four monthly payments.
+Send an email to email@example.com to request this option.

 Click here to go to the certification info page and click on the orange register button.